charlesreid1-toy-factory/al-pacino/Readme.md

 # al-pacino

-A package that demonstrates how to add tests using unittest and coverage.
-Also demonstrates how to treat standalone and integration tests differently.
+A package that demonstrates how to add tests using unittest and coverage, and how to treat standalone and integration tests separately.